yuwancumian/upyun-upload/README.md

 `upit filename.js`

-of course ,you need write a config  like this
+Of course ,you need write a config.json  like this

 {
     "bucket":  bucket name,
     "operator": your username,
     "password": your password
 }